sg-s/xolotl/docs/source/howdoi.rst

 This shortcut syntax will be used for the rest of the documentation, but remember that you can also do things the "long" way.

-...add a mechanisms to a compartment?
+add a mechanism to a compartment?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Assuming you have a compartment called ``AB`` in your ``xolotl`` object, you can add